AimRT/AimRT/document/sphinx-en/contact/index.md

 ## Issues

-If you encounter any issues while using the product or have suggestions to propose, please create a new Issue at {{ '[AimRT Official Git Repository]({})'.format(code_site_url) }}.
-Before creating an Issue, please search existing Issues to ensure your problem hasn't been reported before.
-When creating an Issue, please refer to the corresponding template type.
+If you encounter any problems during use or wish to make any suggestions, please create a new Issue on {{ '[AimRT official Git repository]({})'.format(code_site_url) }}.
+Before creating a new Issue, please search existing Issues to ensure your question has not already been raised.
+When creating a new Issue, please refer to the corresponding type template.

 ### Bug
-- **Title**: [Bug] xxxx location has xxxxx problem
+- **Title**: [Bug] xxxx has xxxxx issue
 - **Content**:
-  - Version of AimRT being used
+  - AimRT version number used
   - Environment information, including operating system, compiler, CMake version, etc.
   - Steps to reproduce the issue
   - Expected behavior
   - Actual behavior
-  - Logs or additional materials when the problem occurs
+  - Logs or other additional materials when the issue occurred

 ### Feature
 - **Title**: [Feature] Implement xxxx functionality